is a common notion that squirrel proof bird feeders will automatically prevent

 they can gain access to a bird feeder.

 proof feeders are designed for your garden variety grey squirrels and other squirrels similar in size.
-Grey squirrels are many times larger and heavier than the smaller animals mentioned above, a good guess squirrels size to be at least 5 times larger and heavier than most chipmunks.
+Grey squirrels are many times larger and heavier than the smaller animals mentioned above, a good guess squirrels are at least 4-5 times larger and heavier than most chipmunks.
 The smallest rodents are too small, agile, and light to keep out of bird feeders.
 Smaller animals can climb through very tight openings and are not heavy enough to close mechanisms that are designed for heavier